nobody246/xlsxWriterScm/README.md

 Very basic functionality is good to go, but this will remain a work in progress, For reference check the /tests folder for examples as well as the documentation of libxlsxwriter https://libxlsxwriter.github.io/

-This is released under same license as libxlsxwriter (FreeBSD).
+This is released under same license as libxlsxwriter (BSD).